dignmodahau/dignmodahau.github.io/index.md

 #### 分类

-{% for categorie in site.categories %}
+{% for categorie in site.categories.CATEGORY %}
 <span>
 {{categorie}}
 </span>